kubeshop/testkube/docs/getting-started.md

 ## Deleting a test

-For deleting a test there is `kubectl testkube tests delete SCRIPT_NAME` command and also `--all` flag can be used to delete all.
+For deleting a test there is `kubectl testkube tests delete TEST_NAME` command and also `--all` flag can be used to delete all.